Grants, unlike loans, generally do not have to be repaid. Wayne State College offers several different types of grants:

 - Must be a U.S. citizen or eligible non-citizen and complete the FAFSA (Free Application for Federal Student Aid), although you do not have to demonstrate financial need.

-- Must complete an Agreement to Serve (ATS) on studentloans.gov.
+- Must complete a TEACH Grant Agreement to Serve or Repay (Agreement) on studentaid.gov.
 This is a legally binding document that explains your TEACH Grant service obligation; explains the conditions under which your TEACH Grant may be converted to a Direct Unsubsidized Loan; and describes the repayment terms and conditions that apply if your TEACH Grant is converted to a loan.
-An Agreement to Serve (ATS) must be completed each year you receive a TEACH Grant.
+A TEACH Grant Agreement to Serve or Repay (Agreement) must be completed each year you receive a TEACH Grant.

 - Must complete TEACH Grant Initial and Subsequent Counseling which will explain the TEACH Grant Program and the TEACH Grant service obligation you agree to meet as a condition for receiving a TEACH Grant.
-This will be completed on studentloans.gov.
+This will be completed on studentaid.gov.
 TEACH Grant Subsequent Counseling must be completed each year that you receive a TEACH Grant.